markscripter/case-study/README.md

 ## Assumptions

-- Material UI library would allow for more themed items.
+- Material UI library would allow for easier testing of re-usable components.

+- NexTrip endpoints should be consumed client side.

+- Being able to search by Stop ID would be benefitial to the app.

+- Accessibility is highly important.